devarchi33/mean-seed/README.md

-# MEAN Stack Single Page Application Starter
+# MEAN Stack Single Page Application Starter -- customized by skyfly33

 This is a repo for a starter appliation for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.